 One other major concern for Wnt inhibition is that given it is required for stem cell population in many organs it whether there will be toxicity in patients for long term administration and problem combining with other agents.
 This session will discuss the latest developments in Wnt signalling inhibition, the therapeutic window and the latest clinical developments.

-Felipe de Sousa e Melo, Genentech, USA
+Felipe de Sousa e Melo, Roche, USA

 Mariann Bienz, MRC Laboratory of Molecular Biology, UK

 Julian Blagg, The Institute of Cancer Research, London, UK